-SCS prefers self-contained unit ventilators to have 2-stage scroll compressor with thermal expansion valves.
+MSCS prefers self-contained unit ventilators to have 2-stage scroll compressors with thermal expansion valves and medium or high pressure refrigerant without a phaseout date.
 VFD compressor with electronic expansion valve is not recommended and will be reviewed on a case-by-case basis.

 Designer, Engineer-of-Record, and contractor shall confirm and verify wall openings to ensure correct sizing.
-Designer, Engineer-of-Record and contractor shall provide all modifications to the wall openings to ensure weather-tightness to prevent moisture intrusion and any impacts to the unit performance.
+Designer, Engineer-of-Record, and contractor shall provide all modifications to the wall openings to ensure weather-tightness to prevent moisture intrusion and any impacts to the unit performance.
 When openings are required to be larger than the existing opening, the Engineer-of-Record shall provide a detail to ensure structural integrity and weather-tightness to prevent moisture intrusion and any impacts to the unit performance.

-Provide bipolar needlepoint ionizers with self-cleaning function and meet the UL-2998 non-ozone certificate criteria.
-Designer may use the manufacturer, GPS, as a basis of design.
+Provide bipolar needlepoint ionizers with self-cleaning function and meet the UL-2998 non-ozone certificate criteria and 3-year warranty.
+Designers may use the manufacturer, GPS, as a basis of design.